Record

 Date2016-2017

-The letters in the family papers, written privately to loved ones, show missionary life from a different perspective to that recorded through the correspondence between Ernest, Ida and their employers in the official CMS archive.
-They illustrate the emotional demands of balancing a missionary calling with family life as well as providing personal accounts of day to day life in the mission in the late 19th and early 20th century.
+The letters in the family papers, written privately to loved ones, show missionary life from a different perspective to that recorded through the correspondence between Ernest, Ida, and their employers in the official CMS archive.
+They illustrate the emotional demands of balancing a missionary calling with family life as well as providing personal accounts of day-to-day life in the mission in the late 19th and early 20th century.

-ArrangementArranged as a single series of Family Papers.
+ArrangementArranged as a single series.

 LanguageEnglish

 Finding AidsA catalogue of this collection (forming part of the wider CMS/ACC unofficial papers catalogue) is available on the online archive catalogue.
 Click on the Finding Number to display the summary contents list of the catalogue and to view the full catalogue.
-A paper copy of this catalogue is also available for consultation at Special Collections.

-Ernest Adolphus (also 'Adolph') Hamilton, Anglican clergyman and missionary, was born at St Helier's, Jersey in 1872.
-Prior to applying to the CMS, he served with the army in Mhow, Central India (7th Dragoon Guards and 7th Hussars).
-He enrolled for training at the CMS Preparatory Institution in 1897 before being accepted 'in full connexion' 5 April 1898 on the understanding that he 'be allowed a further period of training under a clergyman' (Minutes of the Committee of Correspondence, CMS/G/C1/62 p 424).
-He departed for the CMS West China Mission (Ngan-Hsien station) 20 October 1898.
-Ernest's missionary service was supported by St Peter's, Mowbray, S. Africa until 1902 and thereafter by three Sowers' Bands in Cape Colony.
+Ernest Adolphus (also 'Adolph') Hamilton, clergyman and missionary, was born at St Helier's, Jersey in 1872.
+Before applying to the CMS, he served with the army in Mhow, Central India (7th Dragoon Guards and 7th Hussars).
+He enrolled for training at the CMS Preparatory Institution in 1897 before being accepted 'in full connexion' 5 April 1898 on the understanding that he 'be allowed a further period of training under a clergyman' [source: minutes of the Committee of Correspondence, CMS/G/C1/62 page 424].
+He left for the CMS West China Mission, 'Ngan-Hsien' station, 20 October 1898.
+St Peter's, Mowbray, S. Africa supported his missionary service until 1902; thereafter he was supported by three Sowers' Bands in 'Cape Colony' [South Africa].

-After returning to England, Ernest's clerical work included Chaplain to the Seaman's Hospital, Greenwich (c 1927) and Rector of Hopton Church, Suffolk (c 1937) and of Belton Church, Suffolk (1940-1947).
+After returning to England, Ernest's clerical work included chaplain to the Seaman's Hospital, Greenwich (c 1927), rector of Hopton Church, Suffolk (c 1937) and rector of Belton Church, Suffolk (1940-1947).
 Ida died at Belton Rectory, Yarmouth, 1 March 1947.
 Ernest died 9 September 1951.

-Ida's mission stations in West China
+CMS mission stations where Ida Mitchell was based in West China

-1897/1898 Mien-Cheo
+1897/1898 'Mien-Cheo'

-1898/1899 An-Hsien
+1898/1899 'An-Hsien'

-1899/1900 An-Hsien
+1899/1900 'An-Hsien'

 1900 Shanghai